Mimess

-Mimess (ميمس) is a local authority the Hasbaya District in Lebanon.
+Mimess (ميمس) is a municipality the Hasbaya District in Lebanon.

 History

 In 1838, during the Ottoman era, Eli Smith noted the population of Mimis as being Druze and "Greek" Christians.

 In 1875 Victor Guérin noted: "At nine hours fifteen minutes, I crossed the Wadi Mimas, which leads to the Wadi et-Teim.
 Beyond, to the north, rises, on a hill, the village of the same name.
 It is inhabited by Druses and schismatic Greeks.
 Some ruins on a mound next to this village, on the west side, are called Kharbet Ras A'ly".

+Demographics

+In 2014 Druze made up 82.14% and Christians made up 16.25% of registered voters in Mimess.
+13.93% of the voters were Greek Orthodox.